-The GDPR, short for General Data Protection Regulation, is set to take effect in just a matter of weeks.
-Come May 25, recruiters around the world will need to take into account a new set of rules regarding the storage of EU-citizens’ personal data in ways not everyone is excited about.
+The GDPR, short for General Data Protection Regulation, is a reality in all industries.
+Recruiters around the world need to take into account a set of rules regarding the storage of EU-citizens’ personal data in ways not everyone is excited about.
 When it comes to compliance, especially the topics and who and why there is a lot of info out there.

 As a result, it can be confusing to understand who needs to comply and why compliance, in general, is important.